robertorcosta/azure-docs.pt-br/articles/role-based-access-control/built-in-roles.md

   "assignableScopes": [
     "/"
   ],
-  "description": "Lets you view everything, but not make any changes.", "id": "/subscriptions/{subscriptionId}/providers/Microsoft.Authorization/roleDefinitions/acdd72a7-3385-48ef-bd42-f606fba81ae7", "name": "acdd72a7-3385-48ef-bd42-f606fba81ae7", "permissions": [
+  "description": "View all resources, but does not allow you to make any changes.", "id": "/subscriptions/{subscriptionId}/providers/Microsoft.Authorization/roleDefinitions/acdd72a7-3385-48ef-bd42-f606fba81ae7", "name": "acdd72a7-3385-48ef-bd42-f606fba81ae7", "permissions": [